In anticipation of the births of each of my five children I was comforted to know

 He can take our less-than-ideal situations and life experiences

-and give us grace and wisdom to triumphantly overcome what we are going through.
+and give us grace and wisdom to triumphantly overcome our struggles.

 What a beautiful gift to give.